-In this post from Writers Write, your one-stop writing resource, we share a selection of our favourite quotes on writing to communicate.
+In this post, we share a selection of our favourite quotes on writing to communicate.

 At Writers Write our motto is: Write to communicate.
 Whether we are writing a novel, a blog, an email, or a business report, most of us want our readers to understand what we are writing.